Neurofeedback for Depression & Other Mental Health Issues

 Additionally, the newer 19 sensor S-Loretta system allows the clinician to obtain your unique EEG patterns in key locations of your brain that provide a brain map with specific training codes for your brain training.
 This enhances the neurofeedback effectiveness, as the EEG training is targeted to your unique deviant higher or slower frequency brainwaves to bring them to optimal and typical functioning.

-If you or one of your loved ones is struggling with depression, migraines, sleep, or other conditions, reach out to us.
-Aspiring Families is proud to offer LORETA Z score 19 channel neurofeedback therapy as an alternative treatment for depression, anxiety and other mental health challenges.
+If you or one of your loved ones is struggling with depression, ADHD, OCD, anxiety, migraines, sleep, or other conditions, reach out to us.
+Aspiring Families is proud to offer LORETA Z score 19 channel neurofeedback therapy as an alternative treatment for depression, anxiety, ADHD, and other mental health challenges.